Azure/azure-storage-python/README.rst

 --------

 The Azure Storage SDK for Python is composed of 4 packages, each corresponding to a different service:

 - azure-storage-blob
 - azure-storage-file
 - azure-storage-queue
 - azure-storage-table

 Note: prior to and including version 0.36.0, there used to be a single package (azure-storage) containing all services.
-It is no longer supported, and users should install the 4 before mentioned packages individually, depending on the need.
+It is no longer supported, and users should install the 4 before-mentioned packages individually, depending on the need.

 Option 1: Via PyPi
 ~~~~~~~~~~~~~~~~~~